-RSI Redknee Solutions Inc. (Canada) - parent holding company.
+Redknee Solutions Inc. (CBCA parent holding company.

-The following are all directly or indirectly wholly-owned subsidiaries of RSI:
+The following are all directly or indirectly wholly owned subsidiaries of RSI:

-RKI Redknee Inc. (Ontario) - principal operating company.
+Redknee Inc. (OBCA) - Principal operating company.

-RK Ire Redknee (Ireland) Limited - Originally established for EMEA sales and marketing, RK Ireland activities are in the process of being shifted to RK UK.
-RK Ireland became a UK-resident company effective October 1, 2008 and Irish operations effectively ceased as of that date and the Dublin office formally closed on December 1, 2008.
+Redknee (Ireland) Limited Originally established for EMEA sales and marketing, RK Ireland operations have now been integrated with RK UK.
+RK Ireland became a UK-resident company effective October 1, 2008 and Irish operations ceased as of that date